bureau14/qdb-api-r/README.md

 ------------

 <!-- TODO:
-Get the released version from CRAN:
+You can install the released version from CRAN with:

 ```r
 install.packages("quasardb")